When you have a text layer selected you will notice that the Inspector has changed to show you all the properties that apply to text.

 When you’re editing text, you can apply specific colors to a subrange of the the text.
-You can do so using the Color button between the font size and the Options button.
+You can do so using the Color button between the font size and the text width control.

 You can also apply a general Fill style to the text layer, such as a gradient.
 However, any fill applied here will apply to the entire text layer and it will override anything you set in the color box above it.

-By clicking the Options button , you will reveal a popover allowing you to apply text decorations such as underline and strikethrough, options to allow you to convert a text layer with many lines to a list, and options to transform the text selection.
+By clicking the Options button , you will reveal additional settings allowing you to apply text decorations such as underline and strikethrough, and options to transform the text selection.

-In the text transform pop-up menu you can choose to adjust how your text looks in a way that is completely non-destructive.
-This means you can style your text so its uppercase, or lowercase without having to re-type it.
+The text transform control allows you to adjust how your text looks in a way that is completely non-destructive.
+This means you can style your text so it’s uppercase, or lowercase without having to re-type it.

 In Sketch, you can align text horizontally as well as vertically.
 In order to see the changes to a text layer’s alignment, you can set the text box to either Auto or Fixed.

 When the alignment is set to Auto, the text box’s width will expand as wide as possible to fit the text you entered, and the horizontal alignment is taken into account when you type.

 When the alignment is set to Fixed, you can click and drag the handles that appear on the Canvas to adjust the height and width of your text layer.
 When entering text, it’ll wrap and a new line will be created when a word can’t fit in the remaining width.

 As well as being able to adjust the horizontal alignment, text can be aligned vertically to the top, middle, or bottom when you have given the text layer a Fixed height.